Students getting a hands-on lesson in first-ever high school EMT class

 Jake Lopko wants to go into the Coast Guard and believes this class could aid him in the next step.

-Trained by an EMS instructor who is still on the job herself, they will get lessons from books, and hands-on training in CPR, airway management, stabilizing trauma patients, saving lives.
+Trained by an EMS instructor who is still on the job herself, they will get lessons and hands-on training in CPR, airway management, stabilizing trauma patients and saving lives.

 “They are actually completing the program as any EMT student would,” said Calcorzi.
 “They actually have an advantage that they actually get to spend more time on certain subject areas.”